Read This First

 The dialogue form earns its place only if each interruption changes what can honestly be said next.
 Otherwise the page has speakers but no real exchange.

-At this stage, the gain is not memorizing the conclusion but learning to think with Those who give conspiracies more credence, Introduction, and Perceptions of Maliciousness.
+Treat Those who give conspiracies more credence, Perceptions of Maliciousness, and Perceptions of Mendacity as handles, not slogans.
 The useful question is not only who is speaking, but what the exchange makes newly visible under pressure.
 The inquiry pressure is self-suspicion: the reader has to ask which conclusion is being protected by identity, habit, or tribe.

 So, let me get this straight—you really think there’s this vast coordinated plan behind every major event?
 I get that some things aren’t always as they seem, but isn’t assuming a sinister agenda at every turn a bit much?